Is It Better If I Pay Off Collections or Wait?

 Debt settlement is the process of paying for an old debt for less than the owed amount.
 Collection agencies buy debt from original creditors at favorable prices, so they can afford to settle for less.

 If you do settle, ask for the collection to be removed completely from your credit.
 You should ask for this in writing.
 While debt settlements shouldn’t necessarily be your first choice, it may avert possible expensive lawsuits that will cost much more in the long-term.

 If your account has been inactive for a long time, your debt may have passed the statute of limitations threshold.
 In that case, you are not obliged to pay the debt, and neither can you be sued for it.

 Actually, debt collectors can sue you after the statute of limitations, but all you have to do in court is present a valid defense and prove that your debt is now time-barred (this is another term for something beyond the statute of limitations).

-So if you are torn between paying your debt or waiting, the first step is to inform yourself of the statute of limitations in your state.
+So if you are torn between paying your collections or waiting, the first step is to inform yourself of the statute of limitations in your state.

 Bear in mind that debt settlement isn’t the best idea if debt is beyond the statute of limitation.
 That is because making a payment can reset the statute of limitations.

 What Happens If I Wait Instead of Paying My Debt Right Away?

 As your debt gets older, it impacts your credit scores less and less.
 That means that paying the old debt may not boost your credit score a lot.
 In that sense, it may be reasonable to wait seven years.
 Because after that, the debt gets automatically erased from your credit reports.